Anuththiga/JS-Algorithm/README.md

 ## LeetCode Challenges

 The [LeetCode challenges](/Leetcode) directory contains a collection of coding challenges and problems sourced from LeetCode.
-Each challenge includes a problem statement and JavaScript solutions provided by me.
+Each challenge includes a problem statement and JavaScript solutions.

 ## Codility Challenges